Buk missile system: Description

 The TEL reload vehicle for the Buk battery resembles the TELAR, but instead of a radar they have a crane for the loading of missiles.
-They are capable of launching missiles directly but require the cooperation of a Fire Dome-equipped TELAR for missile guidance.
+They are capable of launching missiles directly but require the cooperation of a 9S35-equipped TELAR for missile guidance.
 A reload vehicle can transfer its missiles to a TELAR in around 13 minutes and can reload itself from stores in around 15 minutes.

 Also, the Buk-M2 featured a new vehicle like TELAR but with radar atop of a telescopic lift and without missiles, called a target acquisition radar (TAR) 9S36.
 This vehicle could be used together with two TELs 9A316 to attack up to four targets, missile guidance in forested or hilly regions.

 The mobile simulator SAM Buk-M2E was shown at MAKS-2013.
 A self-propelled fire simulator installation JMA 9A317ET SAM "Buk-M2E", based on the mobile, is designed for training and evaluating the combat crew in the war environment to detect, capture, lock on to ("maintain") and defeat targets.
 A computer information system fully records all actions of the crew to a "black box" to allow objective assessment of the consistency of the crew's actions and results.

 All vehicles of the Buk-M1 (Buk-M1-2) missile system use an Argon-15A computer, as does the Zaslon radar (the first Soviet-made airborne digital computer, designed in 1972 by the Soviet Research Institute of Computer Engineering (NICEVT, currently NII Argon).
 It is produced at a Chișinău plant originally named "50 Years of the USSR".
 The vehicles of Buk-M2 (Buk-M2E) missile system use a slightly upgraded version of Argon-A15K.
 This processor is also used in such military systems as anti-submarine defence Korshun and Sova, airborne radars for MiG-31 and MiG-33, mobile tactical missile systems Tochka, Oka and Volga.
 Currently, Argons are upgraded with the Baget series of processors by NIIP.